On the Tur\'{a}n number of odd-ballooning of $3$-chromatic graphs: Proof of Theorem

 \begin{lem} \emph{(\cite{Erdos1966,Simonovits1968})} Let $F$ be a graph with $\chi(F)\geq 3$.
 For any given $\varepsilon>0$, if $n$ is sufficiently large, then $\delta(G)>(1-\frac{1}{\chi(F)-1}-\varepsilon)n$ for any $G\in {\rm EX}(n,F)$. \end{lem}

 Building upon Lemma \ref{lem4.1}, we now establish the proof of Theorem \ref{thm1.2A}. \proofname{\bf Proof of Theorem \ref{thm1.2A}} \begin{proof} Let $G$ be any graph in ${\rm EX}(n,F^{o})$.
 Recall that $\ell_{u,v}$ is the length of the substituted odd cycle associated with the edge $uv\in E(F)$.
 Suppose that $G$ contains a subgraph $F$.
-We first give the following claim.
+We present the following claim.